 However reduction goals are chosen, teams responsible for setting such goals should work closely with facilities and energy teams to make sure they are realistic, Lucid suggests.

 While a variety of factors inform the prioritization of energy reduction initiatives at the organizations surveyed, one stood out.
 More than 75% of respondents said that “business performance/ROI” had significant influence on their projects.

 “Comparing this to the lowest ranking factors, brand loyalty and industry recognition, it’s clear organizations are undertaking energy reduction initiatives because sustainability is good for business, not because they seek positive press,” Ralf says.

 From setting targets to choosing initiatives to prioritizing projects, the management of energy reduction initiatives can be a complicated matter, to say the least.
 By understanding how other organizations corral, control, and conquer their energy and sustainability goals, companies can go a long way toward reducing energy use and emissions while improving the bottom line.

-Lucid is hosting a webinar to review the findings of its 2017 Top Energy Reduction and Sustainability Tactics Survey and will discuss the top tactics companies are undertaking as they strive towards their energy management goals.
+Lucid hosted a webinar to review the findings of its 2017 Top Energy Reduction and Sustainability Tactics Survey which discussed the top tactics companies are undertaking as they strive towards their energy management goals.
 Click here for more info.

 With almost 20 years in the technology space, Ralf brings leadership experience from small start-ups, as well as large companies such as SAP and LinkedIn.
 He was instrumental in establishing the energy/utilities vertical at Siebel/Oracle CRM, and most recently was a founding member of LinkedIn’s sales solutions business unit.
 Ralf holds a B.S. in Finance from Brigham Young University, and a MBA from the University of Utah.